Luciano2712/game_hangman/README.md

 Manually tested this project by doing the following:

 - Passed the code through PEP8 online validator.
-- Tested with differnt inputs to check the response message efectivenes.
+- Tested with different inputs to check the response message efectivenes.
 - Tested in Code institute Heroku terminal.

 ### Validator Testing